Things you need to know

 - Administrators, administrative faculty, and staff may request up to 10 Interlibrary Loans for personal use.

-- Students may request up to 20 Interlibrary Loans, no more than 5 of which may be for non-academic purposes.
+- All current TFC students may request up to 10 print Interlibrary Loans and 20 electronic journal requests, no more than 5 of which may be for non-academic purposes.

 - Community patrons will not be extended complimentary Interlibrary Loan privileges.

 Faculty, staff, students, and community patrons who have exceeded the limit of complimentary requests for the year will be charged as base fee of $10.00 per additional Interlibrary Loan request.

 Every effort will be made to obtain materials from libraries with no lending fees.
 In rare cases where there is no way to obtain specific materials without lending or photocopying fees; the patrons will be responsible for the extra fees.
 Patrons will be consulted about the additional fees before any materials are ordered.
 Materials carrying a fee will not be processed until the monies have been collected.

 Patrons are responsible for returning books in a timely manner and are liable for overdue fines imposed by a lending institution.
 In the event that a borrowed book is damaged or lost, the patron is liable for any replacement fees charged by the lending library.
 Patrons will not be responsible for paying for any materials lost in shipment between libraries.
 This will be the responsibility of the borrowing library.